-Welcome to the download and instructional page for Game Sack’s Glorious Scanline filter for use in Final Cut Pro X. The main purpose of this filter is to simulate a 240p image being displayed on an interlaced CRT display such as old video game consoles, character generators, and other dumb things in your videos.
+Welcome to the download and instructional page for Game Sack’s Glorious Scanline filter for use in Final Cut Pro X 10.3 or newer.
+The main purpose of this filter is to simulate a 240p image being displayed on an interlaced CRT display such as old video game consoles, character generators, and other dumb things in your videos.
 The term “scanline” here is kind of a misnomer, as the real scanlines are the ones where you see the image.
 The black lines are actually the absence of scanlines caused by the electron beam skipping that row in favor of the next one.
 But whatever, for all intents and purposes we can think of scanlines as the black lines or the bright lines here.
 Nobody cares.
 I recommend using this filter when you zoom in for close-ups on retro games.
 Just putting them on your video the entire time even when not zoomed in is kinda tacky.
 Or you can put it on real video to give it a retro effect.
 It’s waaaay better and far more authentic than the fake scanlines used in tons of real high-budget movies.
 The filter is free, but you are encouraged to donate $50,000 on a monthly basis if you can.
 If you can’t, then instead donate $100,000 per month.

 DOWNLOAD —-> CLICK HERE - 205KB - Price $0.00 (plus 8% tax)

 1 - Download (this step is essential).
 Locate the file that you just downloaded.
 Might be difficult if you keep things cluttered.
 Don't feel bad.

 2 - Unzip.
 This can be accomplished by double-clicking on the GameSackScanlinesFCPX.zip file.
 This will deliver unto you a folder called "Open Me".
 What has technology wrought?